jamesdschmidt/jamesdschmidt.github.io/_posts/2020-03-02-serving-json-with-vertx.md

 ## JsonObject

 Java doesn't have a native JSON object however the Vert.x library provides a JsonObject to serve JSON.
 Under the hood, JsonObject is a facade over a LinkedHashMap Java collection.
 It contains many helper methods for getting or setting values in a JSON structure.
-In addition Vert.x uses Jackson to parse and serialize JSON.
+In addition Vert.x uses Jackson to parse and serialize to and from the JsonObject.

 Modify the `MainVerticle` class to use a JsonObject: